Best ServiceTitan Alternatives for Field Technicians in 2026

 Why It Stands Out:

-• Full ERP functionality: finance, inventory, purchasing, HR, and more
+• Full ERP functionality including finance, inventory, purchasing, job costing and fixed assets

-• Deep integration with Microsoft Office, Teams, and Power Platform
+• Deep integration with Microsoft 365, Teams and the Power Platform

 Pros:

-• Combines ERP + field service in one ecosystem
+• Brings ERP and field service together in one connected system

 Cons: